-AUC offers private loans through Sallie Mae.
-The Sallie Mae Smart Option Student Loan and Parent Loan is a private, credit-based, school-certified loan for undergraduate and graduate student borrowers enrolled at least half-time in an eligible degree program.
+The American University in Cairo (AUC) offers private loans through Sallie Mae.
+The Sallie Mae Smart Option Student Loan is a private, credit-based, school-certified loan for undergraduate and graduate student borrowers enrolled at least half-time in an eligible degree program.

 Smart Option Student Loan

 - You must not be in default on prior loans.
-The student borrower may still be eligible with a creditworthy cosigner (parent, relatives, friends, guardians, etc) if they provide information showing that the defaulted student loan has been paid in full or that they are making satisfactory progress in repaying the student loan.
+The student borrower may still be eligible with a creditworthy cosigner (parent, relatives, friends, guardians and so on) if they provide information showing that the defaulted student loan has been paid in full or that they are making satisfactory progress in repaying the student loan.

 Private Student Loan Facts